Ayush1M/QRcode-component/README.md

 ## Acknowledgment
-   My acknowledgements goes out to everyone who provided the solution to the challenge and also help me find new ways to solve the challenge.
+   My acknowledgements goes out to everyone who provided the feedback to my solution.
+It helped me find new ways to solve the challenge.